 Elegant, Subtle, and Painfully Chic—Licorice French Nails Will Be *It* for Spring

+Elegant, Subtle and Painfully Chic—Liquorice French Nails Will Be *It* for Spring

 Quick!
-Name a spring nail color!
-Chances are you immediately thought of robin's-egg blue, petal pink, or butter yellow—something airy and delicate that reflects the gentle nudge toward warmer weather.
-Pastels are classic, no doubt, and I certainly find myself craving brighter colors as soon as the temperature inches above 40ºF, but allow me to convince you of a much edgier spring look: licorice French nails.
+Name a spring nail colour!
+Chances are you immediately thought of robin's-egg blue, petal pink, or butter yellow nails—something airy and delicate that reflects the gentle nudge toward warmer weather.
+Pastel nails are classic, no doubt, and I certainly find myself craving brighter colours as soon as the temperature inches above 13ºC, but allow me to convince you of a much edgier spring look: liquorice French nails.
 Seen on A-listers and backed by celebrity nail artist Julie Kandalec, this "anti-trend" design is here to stay all season—just you wait.

 What are licorice French nails?